AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/configure-pop-ms-exchange.md

 >[!NOTE]
 >
->The following steps may be used as a general guide for configuring POP in Microsoft Exchange for a production Workfront system.
+>The following steps may be used as a general guide for configuring POP in [!DNL Microsoft] Exchange for a production [!DNL Workfront] system.
 The steps may differ significantly depending on the version of Exchange or the code changes made by Microsoft.

 1. Start and enable the POP3 service on the Exchange 2010 server.